-3. In the 'Paging Group' field, enter the name of the group, to be displayed in the phone's screen when there's an incoming paging call.
-For phones to be in a group, all must be configured with the same name.

-- 4. In the 'Paging Multicast' field, enter the paging group's multicast IP address.
+- In the 'Paging Group' field, enter the name of the group, to be displayed in the phone's screen when there's an incoming paging call.
+For phones to be in a group, all must be configured with the same name. - In the 'Paging Multicast' field, enter the paging group's multicast IP address.
 Default = 224.0.1.0.
-For phones to be in a group, all must be configured with the same multicast address. - 5.
-In the 'Paging Port' field, enter the group's port.
+For phones to be in a group, all must be configured with the same multicast address.

+- 5. In the 'Paging Port' field, enter the group's port.
 Default: 8888.
 For phones to be in a group, all must be configured with the same port. - 6.
 Click Submit.

-On the 430HD and 440HD phones, the Function Keys are on the sidecar on the right side of the phone's physical interface (covered on the 430HD).
+The 430HD and 440HD phone's Function Keys are on the sidecar to the right of the phone's physical interface (covered on the 430HD).

 In the Web interface they're labeled 1-12.

 In the Configuration File they're labeled 0-17.

-You can configure Function Keys as Speed Dials, or as Speed Dials + BLFs (Presence) (440HD phone only), using the Web interface or Configuration File to do it.
+You can configure Function Keys as Speed Dials (440HD phone only) using the Web interface.

-3.2.3.2.1 Configuring a Function Key as Speed Dial / Speed Dial+BLF using the Web Interface
+3.2.3.2.1 Configuring a Function Key as Speed Dial using the Web Interface

-This section shows how to configure a function key as Speed Dial / Speed Dial+BLF using the Web interface or the Configuration File.
+This section shows how to configure a function key as Speed Dial using the Web interface or the Configuration File.

-- To configure a Function Key as Speed Dial / Speed Dial+BLF using the Web interface: - Open the Function Keys page (Configuration tab > Personal Settings menu > Function Keys).
+To configure a Function Key as Speed Dial using the Web interface:

+Open the Function Keys page (Configuration tab > Personal Settings menu > Function Keys).